-6. During this period, the total market value of the stocks listed on "long-term settlement" section of the Tokyo Stock Exchange increased approximately threefold, from ¥2.6 billion at the beginning of 1931 to ¥7.6 billion at the beginning of 1937, owing to a rise in stock prices and the increased number of listed stocks.
+6 During this period, the total market value of the stocks listed on "long-term settlement" section of the Tokyo Stock Exchange increased approximately three fold, from 2,666 million yen at the beginning of 1931 to 7,620 million yen at the beginning of 1937, owing to a rise in stock prices and the increased number of listed stocks.

-7. Ohkawa et al. (1974) does not estimate the gross domestic product by industry due to inaccuracy of data.
+7 Ohkawa et al. (1974) does not estimate the gross domestic product by industry due to inaccuracy of data.